The Complete Guide

 5. Covers people who are already severely disabled

-Applicable only to those who are joining Eldershield or CareShield Life for the first time.
+Applicable only to those who join Careshield life or the Eldershield scheme for the first time.

 6. Mandatory & Auto-enrollment

-We can’t opt out like the basic ElderShield.
+We will not be able to opt out like the basic Eldershield.

 7. Administered by the Singapore Government